puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/walkthrough.md

 - Enable SHA256 hashing
 - Collect binary metadata

 All of these arguments are optional.
-The default values are `false`.
+The default values are false.
 In this example, we will provide arguments but will still set them to false.

 5. Now since we have called our function, we want to now filter the data to only include processes using more than 200MB of memory.
-We can use a simple `for` loop to do this
+We can use a simple for loop to do this

 ```typescript